DeVos funnels coronavirus relief funds to favored private and religious schools - The Boston Globe

 Advertisement

-And she has nearly depleted the 2.5% of higher education funding, about $350 million, set aside for struggling colleges, to bolster small colleges — many of them private, religious or on the margins of higher education — regardless of need.
+And she has nearly depleted the 2.5 percent of higher-education funding, about $350 million, set aside for struggling colleges, to bolster small colleges — many of them private, religious, or on the margins of higher education — regardless of need.
 The Wright Graduate University for the Realization of Human Potential, a private college in Wisconsin that has a website debunking claims that it is a cult, received about $495,000.

 Bergin University of Canine Studies in California said its $472,850 allocation was a “godsend.”